Grive/grive/README.md

 - #87: support for revisions
 - #86: ~~partial sync (contributed by justin at tierramedia.com)~~ that's not partial sync, that's only support for specifying local path on command line

+## .griveignore

+Rules are similar to Git's .gitignore, but may differ slightly due to the different implementation.

+- lines that start with # are comments
+- leading and trailing spaces ignored unless escaped with \
+- non-empty lines without ! in front are treated as "exclude" patterns
+- non-empty lines with ! in front are treated as "include" patterns and have a priority over all "exclude" ones
+- patterns are matched against the filenames relative to the grive root
+- a/**/b matches any number of subpaths between a and b, including 0
+- **/a matches `a` inside any directory
+- b/** matches everything inside `b`, but not b itself
+- \* matches any number of any characters except /
+- ? matches any character except /
+- .griveignore itself isn't ignored by default, but you can include it in itself to ignore